 Lička Janjetina

-A whole leg of lamb, simply rubbed with garlic, salt, pepper, and rosemary, slow-roasted on a horizontal spit (raženj) over hardwood embers or, in the home oven, on a low rack for several hours until the skin is bronze-crisp and the meat falls off the bone.
-Side: boiled potatoes brushed with rosemary-garlic-oil.
+A whole young milk-fed lamb, simply salted (sometimes rubbed with garlic and rosemary), threaded on a long horizontal spit (raženj) and slow-roasted over hardwood embers, hand-turned for several hours until the skin is bronze-crisp and the meat falls off the bone; or, at home, baked on a low oven rack.
+Side: boiled potatoes brushed with rosemary-garlic oil.
 The Lika highland feast.

-The Lika and Velebit mountain region of inland-coastal Croatia raises a distinctive grass-fed lamb on rocky karst terrain — declared a regional product (Lička janjetina) by the Croatian government in 2014.
+The Lika and Velebit mountain region of inland Croatia raises a distinctive grass-fed sheep — the Lika pramenka (curly) breed — on rocky karst pastures whose herbs flavor the meat.
+Lička janjetina was granted EU Protected Geographical Indication status in 2018, with rearing limited to the Lika-Senj and Zadar areas.
 Roadside spit-roast stalls along the highway from Zagreb to the Adriatic coast serve whole lambs by the kilogram.
 The cooking method is austere: lamb, salt, garlic, rosemary, fire — that's the whole recipe.
-Every spring shepherd's village does an open-fire feast.
+Every spring shepherd's village holds an open-fire feast.

 Knife cuts a thick slab — outside is mahogany-bronze and crackling-crisp, immediately inside is rosy-pink and juicy.
-The garlic-and-rosemary that was pushed into the slits has perfumed each layer of meat as it cooked.
-Salt crystals on the surface bite first; lamb-and-grass flavors follow.
-Roasted potatoes pick up the lamb fat.
-Simple cooking, the depth comes from the animal and the slow heat.
+The garlic and rosemary pushed into the slits perfume each layer of meat as it cooks.
+Salt crystals on the surface bite first; lamb-and-grass flavors follow, with woodsmoke underneath.
+Roasted potatoes pick up the dripping lamb fat.
+Simple cooking; the depth comes from the animal and the slow heat.

-Bone-in roasting is structural: the bone conducts heat into the center while shielding the meat directly above it from drying out — this is why slow-roasted bone-in lamb stays moist where boneless cuts go gray.
+Bone-in roasting is structural: the bone conducts heat into the center while shielding the meat directly against it from drying out — this is why slow-roasted bone-in lamb stays moist where boneless cuts go gray.
 Surface dry-out before high heat creates the Maillard crust.
-The garlic and rosemary's volatile aromatic compounds penetrate the meat fibers through the slits, distributing flavor in three dimensions.
+Constant rotation on the spit cooks the whole animal evenly and lets the fat baste down through the meat; the garlic and rosemary's volatile aromatic compounds penetrate the fibers through the slits, distributing flavor in three dimensions.

 Variations

-Whole-lamb spit roast (peka-style without the bell) at Easter is the Lika village feast.
-Mainland version baked in the oven is the home replication.
-Younger lamb (under 4 months) is called jaganjac and goes faster (90 min total).
-Mediterranean Dalmatia version adds rosemary-and-oregano paste rather than just sprigs.
+Whole-lamb spit roast at Easter is the Lika village feast; the oven-baked mainland version is the home replication.
+Younger suckling lamb (under about 4 months) is leaner and cooks fast.
+The coastal Dalmatia version adds a rosemary-and-oregano paste rather than just sprigs, and Lika also bakes whole lamb under a peka bell as an alternative to the spit.

 On the Palate